orgrimarr/node-wetransfert/README.md

 The upload function parameters :
 - mailSender: A valid mail address of the sender
-- receiverMail: An array of valid destination address
+- receiverMail: An array of valid destination addreEnd objectansfer
-- file1: An array of valid file path you wan to transfer
 - myMessage: The message you want to send
 - ui_language: The language of the wetransfer receiver. ex: en, fr
 - username: Your wetransfer account username. /!\ username and mailSender email must be the same